David Beaton

-Life
+Early life

-David Beaton was said to be the fifth son of fourteen children born to John Beaton (Bethune) of 6th Balfour (d.
+His family were part of Clan Bethune, the Scottish branch of the noble French House of Bethune.
+David Beaton is said to have been born in 1494, the fifth son of fourteen children born to John Beaton of Balfour (d.
 1514) in the county of Fife, and his wife Christian Rosyth.

+His older brother John Beaton was heir to the barony of Balfour, and Balfour Castle lies south of Markinch.
+David Beaton ordered an engraved plate for his parents' monument at Markinch in 1541.

-The Bethunes of Balfour were part of Clan Bethune, the Scottish branch of the noble French House of Bethune.
-The Cardinal is said to have been born in 1494.
-He was educated at the universities of St Andrews and Glasgow, and in his sixteenth year was sent to Paris, where he studied civil and canon law.
+He was educated at the universities of St Andrews and Glasgow, and in his sixteenth year was sent to Paris and in 1519 to the university of Orléans, where he studied civil and canon law.

+Career

 In 1520, his uncle, James Beaton, Archbishop of Glasgow, named David Beaton Rector and Prebendary at Cambuslang.
 After his uncle became Archbishop of St. Andrews in 1522, he resigned the position of Commendator of Arbroath in favour of his nephew.
-David Beaton was with John Stewart, Duke of Albany in 1524.
-In 1525, Beaton returned from France and took a seat as Lord Abbot of Arbroath Abbey in the Scottish Parliament.
+David Beaton returned to Scotland with John Stewart, Duke of Albany in 1521, and was sent to England as a diplomat in 1522.
+He was with Albany in 1524.
+In 1525, Beaton returned from France and took a seat as Lord Abbot or Commendator of Arbroath Abbey in the Scottish Parliament.
 In 1528 the King named him Lord Privy Seal.

-Between 1533 and 1542 he acted several times as King James V of Scotland's ambassador to France.
+Between 1533 and 1542 he acted several times as King James V's ambassador to France.
 He took a leading part in the negotiations connected with the King's marriages, first with Madeleine of France, and afterwards with Mary of Guise.
 While in France, Beaton obtained hawks and wild boar for James V. In 1537 he was made coadjutor to his uncle at St. Andrews, with right of succession.

 In December 1537 Beaton was made Bishop of Mirepoix in Languedoc on the recommendation of King Francis I, and consecrated the following summer.
 Presumably he was ordained around that time.
-Also in 1538 he was appointed a Cardinal by Pope Paul III, under the title of St Stephen in the Caelian Hill.In February 1539 Cardinal Beaton succeeded his uncle as Archbishop of St. Andrews.
+Francis gave him silver gilt plate made by the Parisian goldsmith Jean Hotman.
+Also in 1538 he was appointed a Cardinal by Pope Paul III, under the title of St Stephen in the Caelian Hill.
+In February 1539 Cardinal Beaton succeeded his uncle as Archbishop of St. Andrews.
 In 1544, he was made Papal legate in Scotland.

 Relations became strained between James V and his uncle, Henry VIII of England, who sought to detach the Catholic Church in Scotland from its allegiance to the Holy See and bring it into subjection to himself.
 Henry sent two successive embassies to Scotland to urge James to follow his example in renouncing the authority of the Pope in his dominions.
 King James declined to be drawn into Henry's plans and refused to leave his kingdom for a meeting with Henry.
 Hostilities broke out between the two kingdoms in 1542.
 The Cardinal was blamed by many for the war with England that led to the defeat at Solway Moss in November 1542.